California Challenge

 Sacramento, CA (SMF)

 Explore the grandeur of northern California for 24 days!
-Hike through the Shasta-Trinity Alps, one of the most beautiful wilderness areas we visit, and then spend several days splashing down the Rogue River and Trinity River in whitewater rafts.
-Mountain bike and rock climb in the shadows of Mt.
-Shasta before preparing for a summit attempt of this famous California 14er.
+Hike through the beautiful meadows and alpine lakes of the Shasta-Trinity Alps wilderness.
+Experience immense bonding with your new friends while having the most fun ever whitewater rafting the Rogue River.
+Mountain bike and rock climb in the shadows of a CA 14er before preparing for a summit attempt of its famous sister, Mt.
+Shastina.
 Discover why the Lost Coast is aptly named while backpacking along secluded beaches.
 Finish your trip with a day hike among the world’s most majestic trees in Humboldt Redwoods State Park.

 Overview Image